 Carlisle – Walton

 Welcome to the northwest English countryside!
-Today, you’ll meet your leader and fellow travellers at a local cafe in Carlisle at around 10 am – check the ‘Joining Point Instructions’ of your Essential Trip Information for more details.
+Today, you’ll meet your leader and fellow travellers in front entrance Carlisle train station at around 10 am – check the ‘Joining Point Instructions’ of your Essential Trip Information for more details.
 Carlisle itself is a wonderfully historic city, dating back over 2000 years.
 With its renowned castle or the Tully Museum to see, you might like to spend a night or two here before your trip to get a real feel of the place.
 After a quick welcome briefing, begin your walk out of town, following the River Eden on your way to the charming village of Crosby-on-Eden.
 Passing by Hadrian’s Wall through sweeping fields and old bridleways, you will end up in tonight’s overnight destination at Walton.

 Walton – Gilsland